An overview of all configuration options in the Nette Framework.

 http: # to send cookies only via HTTPS? cookieSecure: ... # (bool|auto) defaults to false

-Auto means that if the website is running on HTTPS, cookies will be sent with
+auto means that if the website is running on HTTPS, cookies will be sent with the flag

 If the site is running behind an HTTP proxy, enter its IP address in order to correctly detect the IP address of the client Nette\Http\Response::getRemoteAddress() and encrypted connection isSecured().